What to Pack?

 - Antiseptic wipes or cream and anti-histamine cream

 - Eye drops

 No trip is complete without a checklist.
 Here are a few essential items you should never leave home without so you can snap away, record notes, view wildlife through the lens and stay connected when there is WiFi.

 - Charger or batteries

 - Universal plug converters

 - Eyeglasses instead of contacts

 - Small flashlight if you don’t have your phone

 - Notebook or journal and pen

-It is important that you have the following documentation in place before you leave and carry spare copies in case of an emergency and leave a copy of your passport, medical information and itinerary with a friend or family member.
+It is important that you have the following documentation in place before you leave home.
+Also, carry spare copies in case of an emergency and leave a copy of your passport, medical information and itinerary with a friend or family member.